 Even as a teen mom, you have the choice over what happens to your baby.
 There are lots of things to think about before deciding to raise a child.
 Once you become a parent, you’ll be responsible for another person for at least the next 18 years.
 Raising a child requires major commitments in money and in time.
 Even with the help from family and friends, being a teen parent isn’t easy.
 It’s often frustrating and complicated.
 Their children may also have a more difficult time growing up.

-Here are some questions to ask yourself before becoming a mom:
+Here are some questions to ask yourself before deciding to parent your baby:

 - Am I ready to give up my education and social life with my friends to take care of my baby?